We're committed to empowering young people to be active citizens and contribute to the UN's Sustainable Development Goals, locally and globally.

 Join the National Youth Engagement Network (NYEN) in your country

 Designed and led by ICS volunteers, National Youth Engagement Networks are groups of active citizens who are passionate about leading, and contributing to, social change in their own communities.
-Supported by the ICS agencies and joined by community youth, each NYEN is unique in its purpose and set-up.
-If there's a network in your country, get in touch:
+Supported by the ICS agencies in collaboration with local young people, each NYEN is unique in its purpose and set-up.

 ONE is a global movement campaigning to end extreme poverty and preventable disease by 2030, so that everyone, everywhere can lead a life of dignity and opportunity.
 Join the global campaign.